7. Linear Layers on Steroids

 ../_images/blocking.svg

-Fig. 7.1.1 Illustration of our memory layout for a linear layer accelerated through small matrix kernels.
-Shown are the blocked input batch \(X_b \in \mathbb{R}^{N_b \times C_b \times b_c \times b_n}\) on the bottom-left, the blocked weight matrix \(W_b \in \mathbb{R}^{K_b \times C_b \times b_k \times b_c}\) on the top-right, and the blocked output batch \(Y_b = \mathbb{R}^{K_b \times N_b \times b_k \times b_n}\) on the bottom-right.
+Fig. 7.1.1 Illustration of our memory layout for a linear layer accelerated by small matrix kernels.
+Shown is the blocked input batch \(X_b \in \mathbb{R}^{N_b \times C_b \times b_c \times b_n}\) on the bottom left, the blocked weight matrix \(W_b \in \mathbb{R}^{K_b \times C_b \times b_k \times b_c}\) on the top right, and the blocked output batch \(Y_b = \mathbb{R}^{K_b \times N_b \times b_k \times b_n}\) on the bottom right.
 Specifically, the blocking uses \(n_b = 3\) , \(k_b = 5\), \(c_b = 4\), and \(N_b = 2\), \(K_b = 3\) and \(C_b = 2\).
-Note that the chosen sizes are illustrative, i.e., one would not block such small matrices in the first place.
+Note that the chosen sizes are illustrative, i.e. one would not block such small matrices in the first place.

 We use the sizes \(N\), \(K\) and \(C\) to describe the matrix-matrix product \(Y = XW\). \(X \in \mathbb{R}^{N \times C}\) is the input batch, \(W \in \mathbb{R}^{C \times K}\) the weight matrix, and \(Y \in \mathbb{R}^{N \times K}\) the output batch.
 Therefore, \(N\) is the batch size, \(C\) the number of input channels, and \(K\) the number of output channels.
 Fig. 7.1.1 illustrates these sizes for \(N=6\), \(K=15\) and \(C=8\).

-We assume that we may use any suitable memory layout for storing the data.
-Since we will utilize small matrix-matrix kernels as our building block, we block the matrices \(X\), \(W\) and \(Y\) accordingly.
-Specifically, we choose the block sizes \(n_b\), \(k_b\) and \(c_b\) for \(N\), \(K\) and \(C\) respectively.
-The illustrative example shown in Fig. 7.1.1 uses \(n_b = 3\) , \(k_b = 5\), and \(c_b = 4\).
-With \(N_b\), \(K_b\) and \(C_b\) describing the number of blocks per dimension we therefore obtain \(N = N_b \cdot b_n\), \(K = K_b \cdot b_k\) and \(C = C_b \cdot b_c\).
-Fig. 7.1.1’s example thus uses \(N_b = 2\), \(K_b = 3\) and \(C_b = 2\).
+We assume that we can use any suitable memory layout to store the data.
+Since we will be using small matrix-matrix kernels as our building block, we will block the matrices \(X\), \(W\), and \(Y\) accordingly.
+Specifically, we choose block sizes \(n_b\), \(k_b\) and \(c_b\) for \(N\), \(K\) and \(C\) respectively.
+The illustrative example in Fig. 7.1.1 uses \(n_b = 3\) , \(k_b = 5\) and \(c_b = 4\).
+With \(N_b\), \(K_b\) and \(C_b\) describing the number of blocks per dimension, we get \(N = N_b \cdot b_n\), \(K = K_b \cdot b_k\) and \(C = C_b \cdot b_c\).
+The example in Fig. 7.1.1 thus uses \(N_b = 2\), \(K_b = 3\), and \(C_b = 2\).
 We use rank-4 tensors to store our blocked matrices \(X_b\), \(W_b\) and \(Y_b\), i.e., \(X_b \in \mathbb{R}^{N_b \times C_b \times b_c \times b_n}\), \(W_b \in \mathbb{R}^{K_b \times C_b \times b_k \times b_c}\) and \(Y_b = \mathbb{R}^{K_b \times N_b \times b_k \times b_n}\).
-Here, we assume that the rightmost dimension of every tensor has stride 1 and that the following dimensions simply follow contiguously.
-For example, for \(X_b \in \mathbb{R}^{N_b \times C_b \times b_c \times b_n}\) we obtain the strides \((C_b \cdot b_c \cdot b_n, \; b_c \cdot b_n, \; b_n, \; 1)\).
+Here we assume that the rightmost dimension of each tensor has stride 1 and that the following dimensions simply follow contiguously.
+For example, for \(X_b \in \mathbb{R}^{N_b \times C_b \times b_c \times b_n}\) we get the strides \((C_b \cdot b_c \cdot b_n, \; b_c \cdot b_n, \; b_n, \; 1)\).

-Given our blocked memory layout, the actual matrix multiplication is split into a series of small matrix multiplications.
+Given our blocked memory layout, the actual matrix multiplication is broken into a series of small matrix multiplications.
 We use three loops over \(K_b\), \(N_b\) and \(C_b\) to implement the blocked matrix multiplication using small matrix kernels:

 for( int64_t l_kb = 0; l_kb < l_sizes.kb; l_kb++ ) {